wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

    Remember that this could potentially expose sensitive information in your logs, especially if they're transmitted in cleartext to a syslog server.
 To avoid this risk, consider redirecting these messages to a separate output file by uncommenting these lines and replacing `/path/to/outputfile` with a valid path:
         `#echo "Decryption Key: $DECRYPTION_KEY" >> /path/to/outputfile`
         `#echo "Decrypted Password: $PASSWORD" >> /path/to/outputfile`
-   Ensure to securely delete this output file once you're done with debugging.
+   Ensure to securely delete this output file once you're done with debugging and to comment out the two log messages above.
 8. **Unset Debug Level:** Once everything functions as expected, delete the `LOG_LEVEL` variable to stop the verbose logging and return it to the default level.
 Also, remember to re-comment any lines that were uncommented during the debugging process in step 7 to maintain the security of your environment and prevent potentially sensitive information from being logged.

 ## About